Skip to main content

 Common questions about homeschooling in Tennessee

-What is required to homeschool your child in Tennessee?
+What are the requirements to homeschool in Tennessee?

-Requirements depend on your chosen option.
-For an independent home school (Option 1), you need to notify the LEA superintendent, teach at least 4 hours per day for 180 days, maintain attendance records, have a high school diploma or GED, and test in grades 5, 7, and 9.
-For a church-related umbrella school (Option 2), you enroll with the school and follow their requirements, with no state testing or LEA notification needed.
+Under TCA §49-6-3050, requirements depend on your chosen option.
+For an independent home school (Option 1): notify the LEA superintendent before the school year, teach at least 4 hours per day for 180 days (720 hours annually), maintain attendance records, hold a high school diploma or GED, and administer standardized tests in grades 5, 7, and 9.
+For a church-related umbrella school (Option 2): enroll with the school and follow their requirements — no state testing or LEA notification is needed.
+Compulsory education applies ages 6 through 17.

-Tennessee law (TCA §49-6-3050) provides three legal pathways: operating as an independent home school with LEA notification, enrolling in a church-related umbrella school (Category IV), or enrolling in an accredited online school.
+Tennessee law provides three legal pathways: (1) Operating as an independent home school with LEA notification and state oversight; (2) Enrolling in a church-related umbrella school (Category IV), which handles compliance on your behalf; or (3) Enrolling in an accredited online school.
 Approximately 80% of Tennessee homeschool families choose the umbrella school option for its simplicity.
+For Option 1, submit a notice of intent to your local superintendent before the school year begins.
+For Option 2, contact your chosen umbrella school to enroll.

 Do you need a high school diploma to homeschool in Tennessee?

-For independent homeschooling (Option 1), parent-teachers of students in grades 9-12 must possess at least a high school diploma or GED.
-For K-8, the same requirement applies.
-If you do not meet this requirement, you can enroll with a church-related umbrella school (Option 2), which sets its own teacher qualifications.
+For independent homeschooling (Option 1), parent-teachers must possess at least a high school diploma or GED for all grade levels, including K-8 and grades 9-12.
+No teaching certificate or college degree is required.
+If you do not meet this requirement, enrolling with a church-related umbrella school (Option 2) is an alternative — umbrella schools set their own teacher qualifications, and many have minimal or no formal education requirements for parent-teachers.

 Can homeschoolers play sports in Tennessee?

 Yes.
 Tennessee has an equal access law (TCA §49-6-3050(e), passed in 2013) that allows homeschool students to try out for TSSAA-sanctioned sports at public and private schools.
 Any TSSAA member school that refuses to let a homeschool student try out is subject to losing its TSSAA membership.
-This applies to sports only -- access to other extracurriculars like band or debate is at the school's discretion.
+Your student must meet the same eligibility rules as enrolled students.
+This law applies to sports only — access to other extracurriculars like band or debate is at the individual school's discretion.

 What is a church-related umbrella school in Tennessee?

-A church-related umbrella school is a Category IV non-public school that offers a satellite program where parents teach at home under the school's supervision.
-Despite the name, you do not need to be a member of a specific church.
-About 80% of Tennessee homeschool families use this option because it exempts students from state testing and simplifies the legal process.
+A church-related umbrella school is a Category IV non-public school that offers a satellite program where parents teach at home under the school's supervision and oversight.
+Despite the name, you do not need to belong to a specific church or denomination — many umbrella schools welcome families of all backgrounds.
+About 80% of Tennessee homeschool families use this option because it exempts students from state testing, eliminates the need for LEA notification, and offers flexible teacher qualification requirements.